 The Chapel is relatively small, but the ruins remain in good condition, with a substantial archway and a single tall wall.

 All that remain of the Chapel is the foundations and the eastern gable.
 The western gable collapsed during a storm in 1914.
 It was first mentioned in 1515, though its construction style can be dated to the 13th century.

 It is one of the larger medieval churches in Öland and was likely named for the Irish Saint Brigida.
 The Chapel had a high roof covered by monk and nun tile, a rather unusual detail for the time because of its costliness.

 Through its remaining window, you can see the nearby Kapelluddens Fyr or Kapelluddens Lighthouse.
 Its location on the sheltered coast has lead to many visitors seeing it and spending time on the beach.

 Easily accessed by a lay-by on the road to Lange Jan, the Chapel was built by merchants in the 13th century, and only traces remain, though a small model of the building can be seen.

-In the 1780s what stones remained of the Chapel were used in the construction of Långe Jan lighthouse.
+In the 1780s, what stones remained of the Chapel were used in the construction of the Långe Jan lighthouse.

 The stronghold was restored towards the end of the 12th century, and effort was made to reinforce the wall.
 It is speculated Gråborg was a fortified trading site, essential to Denmark, Sweden and Slavik nations.
-Relatively few military finds from this period are thought to indicate it had a peaceful rather than wartime presence.
+However, relatively few military finds from this period indicate it had a peaceful rather than wartime presence.